cbsteh/PyWaterBal/README.md

                       -pb or -pd
 ```

-means the model input is `ini.txt` and output file is `out.txt`, and both these files are stored in `c:\pywaterbal\`` folder.
+means the model input is `ini.txt` and output file is `out.txt`, and both these files are stored in `c:\pywaterbal\` folder.
 The model is to be run for 90 simulation days, and after the model run, the simulation results will be plotted.
 The 'basic' chart plots will be produced if `-pb` is specified, else `-pd` for more detailed charts.

 ## Citation

-`1.
-TEH, C.B.S.
+1. TEH, C.B.S.
 2018.
 Development and validation of an unsaturated soil water flow model for oil palm.
 Pertanika Journal of Tropical Agriculture.
-(In Press).`
+(In Press).
-`1.
-TEH, C.B.S.
+1. TEH, C.B.S.
 2017.
 Modeling soil water flow in Python and Excel.
-Universiti Putra Malaysia, Serdang.`
+Universiti Putra Malaysia, Serdang.